pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 **To upgrade your Professional Workspace Account Plan to Gold**:

-1. Navigate to the Workspace Switcher located in the upper left corner of your Personal Workspace.
-If you already have a Professional Workspace, then navigate to that Professional Workspace <Popover title="Account Plans" content="Account Plans are attached to Professional Workspaces.
+1. Click the Workspace Switcher located in the upper left corner of your Personal Workspace.
+If you already have a Professional Workspace, then select that Professional Workspace <Popover title="Account Plans" content="Account Plans are attached to Professional Workspaces.
 Select the Professional Workspace to which you'd like to attach the account plan, or create a Professional Workspace if you don't have one set up already." /> using the Workspace Switcher and skip ahead to Step 6.

   ![Personal Workspace](../../../../images/guides/account-mgmt/personal-workspace.png)

-1. Click on your gravatar and navigate to `Create a Professional Workspace`.
+1. Click on your gravatar and select `Create a Professional Workspace`.

   ![Create a Professional Workspace](../../../../images/guides/account-mgmt/create-new-professional-workspace.png)

-1. Name your Professional Workspace and fill in details about your Workspace then click `Continue`.
+1. Name your Professional Workspace, fill in the details, and click `Continue`.

   ![Create Workspace Details](../../../../images/guides/account-mgmt/create-professional-workspace.png)